Disc jockey: Women DJs

+Lucy Green has focused on gender in relation to musical performers and creators, and specifically on educational frameworks as they relate to both.
+She suggests that women's alienation from "areas that have a strong technological tendency such as DJing, sound engineering and producing" are "not necessarily about their dislike of these instruments but relates to the interrupting effect of their dominantly masculine delineations".
+Despite this, women and girls do increasingly engage in turntable and DJ practices, individually and collectively, and "carve out spaces for themselves in EDM and DJ Culture".
+Some artists and collectives go beyond these practices to be more gender inclusive.

 Equipment

 DJs use equipment that enables them to play multiple sources of recorded music and mix them to create seamless transitions and unique arrangements of songs.
 An important tool for DJs is the specialized DJ mixer, a small audio mixer with a crossfader and cue functions.
 The crossfader enables the DJ to blend or transition from one song to another.
-The cue knobs or switches allow the DJ to "listen" to a source of recorded music in headphones before playing it for the live club or broadcast audience.
-Previewing the music in headphones helps the DJ pick the next track they want to play, cue up the track to the desired starting location, and align the two tracks' beats in traditional situations where auto sync technology is not being used.
+The cue knobs or switches allow the DJ to listen to a source of recorded music in headphones before playing it for the live club or broadcast audience.
+Previewing the music in headphones helps the DJ pick the next track they want to play, cue up the track to the desired starting location, and align the two tracks' beats in traditional situations where auto-sync technology is not being used.
 This process ensures that the selected song will mix well with the currently playing music.
 DJs may align the beats of the music sources so their rhythms do not clash when they are played together to help create a smooth transition from one song to another.
 Other equipment may include a microphone, effects units such as reverb, and electronic musical instruments such as drum machines and synthesizers.

 As music technology has progressed, DJs have adopted different types of equipment to play and mix music, all of which are still commonly used.
 Traditionally, DJs used two turntables plugged into a DJ mixer to mix music on vinyl records.
 As compact discs became popular media for publishing music, specialized high-quality CD players known as CDJs were developed for DJs.
 CDJs can take the place of turntables or be used together with turntables.
 Many CDJs can now play digital music files from USB flash drives or SD cards in addition to CDs.
 With the spread of portable laptops, tablets, and smartphone computers, DJs began using software together with specialized sound cards and DJ controller hardware.
 DJ software can be used in conjunction with a hardware DJ mixer or be used instead of a hardware mixer.